 Like other individual retirement accounts, these contributions are tax deductible.
 But contribution rates are required to be uniform for all employees of a company that has a SEP IRA plan, including the owner.
 So while these plans offer small business owners an opportunity to save much more for their own retirement than they could with a traditional IRA, the catch is they have to contribute funds at the same rate to SEP IRA accounts for all their eligible employees.
 The rate may change from year to year, a flexibility designed to help companies that may have differences in cash flow.
 Also note: Contributions must be based only on the first $305,000 of an employee’s (or owner’s) compensation for 2022.
 This is up from $290,000 for 2021 and $285,000 for 2020.

 SEP IRAs are available for a variety of small-business types, including sole proprietorships, partnerships, limited liability companies, S corporations and C corporations.
 The plans can be an especially attractive option for a small business with few employees.

-To be eligible to participate in an employer's SEP IRA, employees must be at least 21 years old, have worked at the business for three of the past five years and have earned at least $650 from the job in 2022.
+To be eligible to participate in an employer's SEP IRA, the IRS says employees must be at least 21 years old, have worked at the business for three of the past five years and have earned at least $650 from the job in 2022.
 Employers may, however, set less restrictive eligibility rules.
 For example, they may enroll newly hired employees.
 But the rules must uniformly apply to all employees.
 Employers may exclude employees from their SEP IRA plan if the employees are part of a union agreement that includes retirement benefits.
 They also may bar nonresident alien employees who do not have U.S. wages, salaries or other personal services compensation from the employer.